 And, anyone who knows me would also be aware of my guilty pleasure for Call the Midwife.
 Based on memoirs of Jennifer Worth, the show about the nuns of Poplar working as midwives in the 1950s demonstrates the importance of female friendship and support.
 Plus, I do love watching babies being born!

 Considering the importance of film and TV as a medium for information, it’s important that these stories are told to empower and inspire generations to come.

 Michelle Obama has always inspired me and after reading ‘becoming’ I’m even more captivated by her.
 From her iconic fashion looks to her contagious positivity, her messages are profound and bold.
 I love how she pushes forward the idea that we should always prioritize self-care, use our own voices for change, and be ourselves — unapologetically.

-The fact that she is refreshing candid about how she grew up, the pressures she faced in the White House, and her family-first priorities – it helps to show that life is hard, but we can all seek out the best balance possible for ourselves.
+The fact that she is refreshingly candid about how she grew up, the pressures she faced in the White House, and her family-first priorities – it helps to show that life is hard, but we can all seek out the best balance possible for ourselves.